-In 2010, with help from a local Foundation, we established a Young Adult Program to meet the specialized needs of a growing number of young adults suffering from mental illness.
-We also partnered with Communicare to add smoking cessation services to help our clients reduce or quit smoking.
+In 2010, with help from a local foundation, we established a Young Adult Program to meet the specialized needs of a growing number of young adults suffering from mental illness.

 In 2011 we secured private funding to hire a Clinical Coordinator allowing the agency to be more responsive to clients who present significant case management issues in the Clubhouse.

-In 2013 we received grant funding to expand our Supported Employment services to include a peer-to-peer Graduate Program.
-We also began a Business Advisory Council to advise the Employment Program and network on its behalf.
+In 2013 we received funding to expand our Supported Employment services to include a peer-to-peer Graduate Program.

-In 2013, we began planning for Phase III renovations of our campus plan.
+In 2013 we began planning for renovations to our rear campus building.

 Executive Director Mary A. Guerrera, LCSW was appointed Executive Director in April 2007, following the retirement of the former Executive Director.
 She has more than 30 years experience in the human service field, having held direct service and management positions in child welfare, elder services and mental health.
-She earned a Master of Social Work degree from the University of Connecticut in 1981 and is a licensed Clinical Social Worker in the State of Connecticut.
-In her tenure as Executive Director she has significantly expanded the agency's programming, restructured operations for better efficiency, and increased the agency's fiscal status.
+She earned a Master of Social Work degree from the University of Connecticut, and is a licensed Clinical Social Worker in the State of Connecticut.
+Her responsibilities are in managing day-to-day operations, reporting to the Board, and the consistent achievement of the agency's mission & financial objectives.
+In her tenure as Executive Director, she has significantly expanded the agency's programming, restructured operations for better efficiency, and increased the agency's fiscal status.

-Community Service Network of New Haven partner, a collaborative of 18 agencies
+We are a Community Service Network of New Haven partner, a collaborative

-that provide an array of coordinated behavioral health services to people
+of 18 agencies that provide an array of coordinated behavioral health services

-throughout the community.
-Clinical partners include CT Mental Health Center,
+to people throughout the community.
+Clinical partners include CT Mental Health

 and the CT VA.
 Hill Health Center has provided a Physician's assistant free of